samlown/restfulness/README.md

  * Order is important.
  * Strings are matched directly.
  * Symbols match anything, and are accessible as path attributes.
- * Every route automically gets an :id parameter at the end, that may or may not be null.
+ * Every route automically gets an :id parameter at the end, that may or may not have a null value.

 Lets see a few examples: